Integrated Pest Control

 Volutaria (Volutaria tubuliflora) is a highly invasive, noxious weed and A-rated pest by the California Department of Food and Agriculture (CDFA).

-County of San Diego’s Department Agriculture, Weights and Measures (AWM) has partnered with CDFA, California Invasive Plant Council, Department of National Parks, Borrego Springs Revitalization Committee, and several other agencies to aid in the eradication of this invasive weed.
-Currently AWM’s priority is the development and systematic distribution of outreach to obtain Right of Entry Authorization permits from property owners with known infestations of Volutaria.
-The plant produces a moderate number of seeds that spread along roads, although large plants may produce thousands of seeds; eradication of this Noxious weed in unattainable unless we can locate and treat weeds prior to seeding and thus eliminating the seed bank.
+The County of San Diego Department of Agriculture/Weights & Measures (AWM) has partnered with CDFA, California Invasive Plant Council, Department of National Parks, Borrego Springs Revitalization Committee, and several other agencies to aid in the eradication of this invasive weed.
+Currently, AWM’s priority is the development and systematic distribution of outreach to obtain Right-of-Entry Authorization permits from property owners with known infestations of Volutaria.
+The plant produces a moderate number of seeds that spread along roads, although large plants may produce thousands of seeds; eradication of this Noxious weed is unattainable unless we can locate and treat weeds prior to seeding and thus eliminate the seed bank.